VipassanaTech/tipitaka-xml/PROJECT_THERAVADA/01_PALI_CANON/README.md

 ## Textual layer

-MŪLA — primary canonical/root text.
+`MŪLA` denotes the primary/root textual layer used by the VRI/CST repository.

+Repository-layer classification must not automatically be interpreted as universal canonical status across all Theravāda traditions.

-Canonical text must remain explicitly separated from:
-Aṭṭhakathā, Ṭīkā, modern Theravāda interpretation, and academic reconstruction.
+Canonical/root-text material must remain explicitly separated from Aṭṭhakathā, Ṭīkā, modern Theravāda interpretation, and academic reconstruction.

+See:

+`../00_INDEX/SOURCE_POLICY.md`

 ## Consolidated project sources